-You probably can get the best quality infrared images from older or new DSLRs.
+You probably can get the best quality infrared images from older or new infrared converted DSLR.
 To use a newer DSLR would be much easier because they have Live View function which gives perfect focus every time (no guessing).

-On the other hand, most of the infrared converted DSLRs have been recalibrated to focus correctly on 50mm focal length.
+On the other hand, we can re-calibrate most of the infrared converted DSLRs to focus correctly on 50mm focal length.
 Why is that?

 What are we going to do?
 Well, this is simple, we are going to move the sensor a bit (0.5mm) to the back.
-And this will be enough to have the infrared image projected directly on the sensor.
+Because of that the lens will project infrared image precisely on the sensor.

 Below is an image from infrared 720nm converted and recalibrated Nikon D70 and 18-70 DX ED lens (black and white).

 And 680nm converted Nikon D70 below with 18-70 DX ED lens.

 Unfortunately, if we change the focal length of the lens from 50mm to 100mm, the infrared light will not focus on the sensor again.